 Once things settle down after a battle, you return to your own pocket Netherworld, a haven to manage your team’s equipment, items, skills, and to heal them up.
 You can also recruit new allies to join your team or use the new capture and interrogation system that lets you convert enemies into allies.
 There is also a squad system that will allow you to assign team members to different squads to get bonus stats or abilities, and a curry stand that allows you to eat different types of curry to receive bonus statuses in the next battle.
 It is a nice calm before the inevitable storm that awaits you once you go into the next stage.

 If you liked previous Disgaea games, you would be right at home with Disgaea 5.
 The gameplay works, and Nippon Ichi Software should be accommodated for not meddling with what was, and still is, solid.
 That said, I can see how the same experience could be tiresome for returning players.
 But if you are a newcomer to the series or still can’t get enough Prinnys, give Disgaea 5 a chance.
-An enjoyable adventure awaits you with gameplay that represents the best of the TRPG genre and characters you will remember, long after the credits role.Note: The Disgaea 5: Alliance of Vengeance review was written based on a digital PS4 version of the game, provided for review purposes.
+An enjoyable adventure awaits you with gameplay that represents the best of the TRPG genre and characters you will remember, long after the credits role.Note: Disgaea 5: Alliance of Vengeance was reviewed on PlayStation 4.
+A digital copy of the game was provided by the publisher/developer.